amwebexpert/guess_the_text/README.md

 - Icon of app inside the appBar
 - Start loading with in-app storage, and in background download other categories
 - flutter build web (c.f. result in build/web/index.html)
+- usage of LayoutBuilder to know available space (landscape mode)

 ## Completed so far